 Explore Paris on your own today or add an excursion.
-(Versailles Palace & Gardens may be offered on day 5, depending on the day of the week.
+(Please note: Versailles Palace & Gardens excursion may be offered on day 5, depending on the day of the week.
 Please call for more information.)

-This evening, toast to your trip from the top of Montparnasse Tower while enjoying incredible panoramic views of the city's skyline.
-Then, say goodbye to your group at a farewell dinner at a local restaurant.
+This evening, toast to your trip from the top of Montparnasse Tower while enjoying incredible panoramic views of the Parisian skyline.
+Then, join your group at a farewell dinner at a local restaurant.